Did you know there is a connection between the thyroid and adrenals?

 People given medication for a low-functioning thyroid may respond negatively as increasing metabolism can worsen a condition of adrenal insufficiency.
 This can lead some people to think that the thyroid treatment is incorrect or insufficient.
 Or it can unmask an underlying adrenal issue.

 Finding the correct treatment can take time and much fine-tuning.
-For optimal thyroid health, including adrenals in a health approach is essential.
+For optimal thyroid health, addressing adrenals in a health approach is essential.

 The Role of Stress